fastify/fastify-multipart/README.md

 - Async iterator support to handle multiple parts
 - Stream & Disk mode
 - Accumulate whole file in memory
+- Mode to attach all fields to the request body

 Under the hood it uses [busboy](https://github.com/mscdex/busboy).